The Real Black River & Western

 After Conrail took over Penn Central, the Belvidere line was abandoned in 1978, and track north and south of Lambertville was removed, although the BR&W continued serving freight customers in Lambertville through the 1980s.
 However, due to the poor track conditions between Ringoes and Lambertville, as well as dwindling freight service, operations along that leg ended in 1998.

 In 2014, a separate non-profit entity known as the Black River Railroad Historic Trust announced plans to reactivate the line to Lambertville.
-Dubbed the Alexauken Division (for the Alexauken Creek, along which it runs), the line is expected to reopen around 2021; currently the line is open down to Browne Station.
+Dubbed the Alexauken Division (for the Alexauken Creek, along which it runs), the line is expected to reopen around 2021; currently the line is open down to Bowne Station.

 Principal Station Stops